Some Spectral and Quasi-Spectral Characterizations of Distance-Regular Graphs: Introduction

 \section{Introduction}

-A central issue in spectral graph theory is to study whether or not the spectrum of a graph determines it uniquely, see the surveys of Van Dam and Haemers \cite{vdh03,vdh09}.
+A central issue in spectral graph theory is to question whether or not a graph is uniquely determined by its spectrum, see the surveys of Van Dam and Haemers \cite{vdh03,vdh09}.
 In particular, much attention has been paid to give spectral and quasi-spectral characterizations of distance-regularity.
 Contributions in this area are due to Brouwer and Haemers \cite{bh93}, Van Dam and Haemers \cite{vdh02}, Van Dam, Haemers, Koolen, and Spence \cite{vdhks06}, Haemers \cite{h96}, and Huang and Liu \cite{hl99}, among others.

-In this paper, we will give new spectral and quasi-spectral characterizations of distance-regularity without requiring, as it is common in this area of research, that: \begin{itemize} \item $G$ is cospectral with a distance-regular graph $\Gamma$, and \item $\Gamma$ has intersection numbers, or other combinatorial parameters that satisfy certain properties. \end{itemize}
+In this paper, we will give new spectral and quasi-spectral characterizations of distance-regularity of a graph $G$ without requiring, as it is common in this area of research, that: \begin{itemize} \item $G$ is cospectral with a distance-regular graph $\Gamma$, where \item $\Gamma$ has intersection numbers, or other combinatorial parameters that satisfy certain properties. \end{itemize}

-The following theorem, given in the recent survey by Van Dam, Koolen, and Tanaka \cite{vdkt12} (see also Van Dam and Haemers \cite{vdh03} and Brouwer and Haemers \cite{bh12}), shows most of the known characterizations of this type.
+The following theorem, given in the recent survey by Van Dam, Koolen, and Tanaka \cite{vdkt12} (see also Van Dam and Haemers \cite{vdh03} and Brouwer and Haemers \cite{bh12}), contains most of the known characterizations of this type.